Toobs

-Toobs (later known as "Tasty Toobs") are a brand of Australian snack food, first created in 1954 by Albert Cranum, and owned and sold by the British Australian company The Smith's Snackfood Company.
-The potato-based flavoured snack took their name from the characteristic shape of the crisps.
+Toobs (later known as "Tasty Toobs") are a brand of Australian snack food, first created in 1954 by Albert Cranum, and owned and sold by the British Australian company The Smith's Snackfood Company, trading as "Smith’s".
+The wheat-based flavoured snacks took their name from their characteristic shape.

 Peaking in popularity during the 1970s, Toobs were considered a novelty crisp and could be found in supermarkets and selected convenience stores.
-They were available in a number of flavours including Chicken, Oriental, Oats and Mexican Party, but more recently were only available in the original tomato flavour.
+They are also available in a tomato flavour.

 Availability has been inconsistent.
 Toobs were unavailable from 2001 to 2007, and again from 2015 to 2021.

-Production cease 2001 and return
+Production cease 2001 and 2007 return

 Production ceased in 2001, but resumed in 2007 with the new name "Tasty Toobs".
-The Herald Sun attributed a resurgence in popularity of the rings and the Samboy potato chips to the global economic recession.
+The Herald Sun attributed a resurgence in popularity of the rings and the Samboy potato chips to the Great Recession.

 The product gained some media attention when its Wikipedia page was vandalized in 2014.

 The Smith's Snackfood Company ceased production of Toobs in 2015 due to poor consumer demand.

-On 27 October 2015, as bags of Tasty Toobs became scarce, Melbourne radio duo Lucy and Kel announced on air they would give away their last bags of Tasty Toobs to a listener.
+On 27 October 2015, as bags of Tasty Toobs became scarce, a Melbourne radio station announced that they would give away their last bags of Tasty Toobs to a listener.